#Article

 While it’s important to be careful how and over what network you transfer any of your organization’s data, take special care with personally identifiable information (PII) that could compromise the privacy of your employees, clients, or customers.

-12. Take Extra Steps for Sensitive Data
+12. Implement Extra Security for Sensitive Data

 While not being careless with PII is helpful, you also need to proactively take extra measures to prevent data theft when dealing with these sensitive pieces of information.